loydvalp/UFOs/README.md

 ## Challenge Overview

-Will create additional filters for the webpage.
+Instead of filtering by a single item, provide the readers with the ability to filter by multiple factors.
+Create additional filters for the webpage.
 The advanced filtering capability will allow users to filter the data by multiple factors.

 The goals of this challenge are for you to: